RobertGregg/Website/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
+I'm a postdoctoral researcher working in the [Benos Lab](https://www.csb.pitt.edu/Faculty/benos/).
+My current research focuses on combining causal inference algorithms with supervised machine learning techniques to investigate early COPD progression.
+The goal is to differentiate people whose disease will rapidly advance from those where the disease is maintained.

-I'm a 4<sup>th</sup> year graduate student researcher in Chemical Engineering working under Dr. Jason Shoemaker in the [Immunosystems Lab](http://shoemakerlab.pitt.edu/).
-My research is focused on building multiscale mathematical models to understand how the innate immune system responds to disease.
-I’ve constructed models that investigate granuloma formation in tuberculosis, DNA detection in the cGAS pathway, and metabolic shifting during sepsis.
+My PhD research was focused on building multiscale mathematical models to understand how the innate immune system responds to disease.
+I have constructed models that investigated granuloma formation in tuberculosis, DNA detection in the cGAS pathway, and metabolic shifting during sepsis.
 I’ve always had a passion for teaching and mentoring at every skill level, from tutoring inner-city students in Rochester NY and performing chemistry “magic” shows for elementary school students, to leading my own calculus and differential equation courses for students entering college.